-Photo: 2021-2022 Tax Appeal Ambassador Kurt Drysdale with his Mum Sonya and Dad Steve "I'm motivated because I know there is more to life than this.
+"I'm motivated because I know there is more to life than this.
 There is hope for a cure for paralysis, it's not too far away," said Kurt.

 Kurt shared his story as part of our Tax Appeal this year.
 Total donations received: \$88,548.

 You can check Kurt's story here;

-t are the st
+at are the st

 The Perry Cross Spinal Research Foundation has one main goal, to find a cure for paralysis for all, by funding world class spinal injury research.

-1 person injured every day

 Over 20,000 Australians are living with a SCI.

-Quadriplegia

-42% of injuries